-Gail Jarrow is the author of Spooked!: How a Radio Broadcast and The War of the Worlds Sparked the 1938 Invasion of America, a new book for older kids.
-Her other books include Bubonic Panic and Fatal Fever.
+Gail Jarrow is the author of Ambushed!: The Assassination Plot Against President Garfield, part of her Medical Fiascoes series for older kids.
+Her many other books include Blood and Germs.
 She lives in Ithaca, New York.

 Q: What are you working on now?

 A: The third book in my Medical Fiascoes series will be American Murderer: The Parasite That Haunted the South, due out in October 2022.

 This medical mystery takes place at the beginning of the 20th century about 25 years after James Garfield’s death.
 The book explores how a parasite (hookworm) slowly drained the energy and life from millions of Southerners.
 The response to this fiasco was another critical step in the evolution of American medical care.

 A: I write about medical fiascoes and deadly diseases because I’m intrigued by stories from the history of medicine.
 My books have a common theme: Even the most tragic situations lead to progress and knowledge.
 The COVID pandemic makes this hopeful message especially relevant.